evilsocket/nerve/docs/workflows.md

 **create_list_of_ingredients.yml**

 This first agent will create a list of ingredients that will be saved in the `ingredients` variable.
-Once the tool is executed, the task will be marked as complete and the next tasklet will be executed.
+Once the tool is executed, the task will be marked as complete and the next tasklet will execute.

 ```yaml
 system_prompt: You are a talented chef.